Joentze/Valor-API/README.md

 Valor-API is an API to manage other APIs and their responses.

-Valor-API has a natural language interface to access and manage these APIs
+Valor-API has a natural language interface to access and manage these APIs.